lijun99/isce2-install/README.md

 ## MacOSX with Anaconda3 and homebrew: Apple Silicon

-(Testd on macOS Sequoia 15.1.
+(Testd on macOS Tahoe 26.0.
 This is the recommended method for MacOS - all packages are pre-compiled.
-However, after a major MacOS upgrade, e.g., from 13 to 14, a re-installation of Xcode Command Line Tools, conda, homebrew is recommended.)
+However, after a major MacOS upgrade, e.g., from 15 to 26, a re-installation of Xcode Command Line Tools, conda, homebrew is needed.
+A minor upgrade is usually ok.)

-1. Install Command Line Tools, Conda and gcc/g++/gfortran Compiler
+1. Install Command Line Tools (or a full Xcode), Conda and gcc/g++/gfortran Compiler

-Install Command Line Tools, (NOTE as 11/7/24: if you used Settings->Software Updates option, the CLT has a bug.
-Remove it and reinstall!!!)
+Install Command Line Tools,

+      # remove the old installation ONLY IF NEEDED
       sudo rm -rf /Library/Developer/CommandLineTools/
+      # install Command Line Tools
       xcode-select --install

 then follow the popup window to install.